stormid/components/packages/boilerplate/README.md

 # Component Name

-This is a **boilerplate for developing UI components** by **StormId**.
+This is a **boilerplate for developing UI components** by **Storm Id**.

-Before use make sure to grep for “@stormid/boilerplate” and replace every occurrence as well as deleting and re-initing .git and updating the package.json.

 ---

 ## Usage
-HTML
+Create a container element in HTML
 ```
 <div class="js-boilerplate"></div>
 ```

-JS
+Install the package
 ```
-npm i @stormid/boilerplate
+npm i -S @stormid/boilerplate
 ```

+Initialise the module
 ```
 import Boilerplate from '@stormid/boilerplate';